Helping the Helper: Supporting Peer Counselors via AI-Empowered Practice and Feedback: Results

-In terms of intentions behind the modification, P8 mentioned their rationale for doing so is because \textit{``There were some open-ended questions that the tool suggested that I didn't think of that I thought is really good, and \textbf{sometimes I use exactly what was suggested}.''}.
+In terms of intentions behind the modification, P8 mentioned their rationale for doing so is because \textit{``There were some open-ended questions that the tool suggested that I didn't think of, that I thought is really good, and \textbf{sometimes I use exactly what was suggested}.''}.
 At other times, P8 modifies the suggestion for \textbf{personalization}: \textit{``The \textbf{personalization} part, I still think that the listener would have to be able to write the words out themselves.''} Thus, when P8 wants to make the response conform to their style more, they \textit{``fix up the wording to make it a bit warmer and less cold''} once in a while.
+One such modification P8 makes is shown in Fig. \ref{fig:chat-5} in Appendix \ref{sec:pos-exceprts}.